 - Become your own boss and own your own successful business.

 Every job has sources of stress.
-HVAC technicians service complex equipment and must sometimes deal with cramped or uncomfortable working conditions.
-The proper experience and tools can help mitigate some of these concerns.
-What’s more, paid training and a stable workload help HVAC professionals avoid some of the most common sources of work-related stress.
+HVAC technicians service complex equipment and may be subject to cramped or uncomfortable working conditions.
+The proper experience and tools are helpful when resolving these concerns.
+What’s more, paid training and a steady supply of work help both installers and technicians fend off some of the most common sources of work-related stress.

 Is HVAC Hard on Your Body?

-Lifting heavy equipment and performing repetitive motions are both common during HVAC work.
-Getting to specialized types of equipment can be strenuous.
-HVAC technicians should be physically fit, and you may benefit from a healthy diet and exercise regimen to stay in good shape.
+Carrying heavy items and performing repetitive motions are two common reasons HVAC can be physically demanding.
+Reaching difficult-to-access equipment can be strenuous.
+HVAC projects are often physical, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.

 Is HVAC a Recession-Proof Job?

-While there isn't a job that's immune to a recession, HVAC is particularly resilient due to the widespread use of heating and cooling equipment.
-Repairs and installation are always necessary, which means professionals in HVAC can often find work in more places than other industries.
+While a recession can affect any industry, HVAC is consistently avoiding the worst of economic downturns due to the widespread use of heating and cooling equipment.
+Repairs and installation are always necessary, which means apprentices and master technicians alike can often find work across the country.

 Is HVAC a Good Career for the Future?

-As HVAC equipment becomes more complex, technicians and installers will become even more important.
-Newer models of heating and cooling systems use less energy or obtain it from renewable sources including solar and wind.
-Greener HVAC equipment will keep growing more popular, as will the need for competent HVAC professionals.
+As HVAC systems continue to advance, technicians and installers will become even more important.
+New forms of heating and cooling systems consume less energy or produce it from renewable sources like solar and wind.
+Environmentally sustainable HVAC equipment will continue to grow in popularity, as will the need for certified HVAC technicians.

 How to Become an HVAC Technician

-To start a career as an HVAC technician, you’ll need a high school diploma or GED in addition to specialized training.
+To become an HVAC technician, you’ll need a high school diploma or GED in addition to specialized training.
 Other, more specialty (and higher paying) HVAC careers are dependent on additional education or certifications.

-Earn certifications by taking classes at a community college or trade school.
-The time it takes to become an HVAC technician relies on the program, which generally lasts between six months to two years.
-An HVAC company will sometimes also require NATE certification.
-Standing for North American Technician Excellence, this key accreditation further develops your technical knowledge to ensure the highest quality services.
+You can become certified by taking classes at a community college or trade school.
+The time it takes to become an HVAC technician may fluctuate depending on the specific program, which is most often around six months to two years.
+Your employer might also require NATE certification.
+An acronym for North American Technician Excellence, this industry-leading accreditation further develops your technical knowledge to maximize your capabilities.

-While some elements of an HVAC career could be learned on your own, getting the necessary education means combining classroom programs with on-site training.
+Even though basic concepts of an HVAC career could be learned on your own, getting the necessary education means combining classroom programs with on-site training.
 At the same time, HVAC careers don't involve complex math.
-While a little math is needed, the majority of an HVAC professionals’ skill set lies in critical thinking, for identifying problems and ensure quality installation.
+While you'll need to know some basic math, the bulk of an HVAC professionals’ skill set relies on critical thinking, in order to properly identify problems and ensure quality installation.

-As stated previously, every now and then the job will have to be done in inclement weather as well as in dirty or cramped spaces.
+As we mentioned before, you should be comfortable working outdoors in inclement weather as well as in dirty or cramped spaces.
 If you work in a customer-facing role, strong customer service skills are always welcome.

-Because HVAC is a fast-growing industry, your salary should reflect that.
+With the constant growth in HVAC careers, your salary will reflect it.
 The national average salary for an HVAC technician is $49,242, according to ZipRecruiter.
-Top earners make between $56,600 and $68,000.
-Having said that, salaries may fluctuate based on your location and its cost of living.
-Experienced HVAC technicians transitioning to a position in management in a high-paying state could earn a salary as high as six figures.
+Professionals with specialized skills could make between $56,600 and $68,000.
+Then again, your salary may be dependent on the area's average wages and its cost of living.
+HVAC techs with enough experience to work in management in a high-paying state could earn a salary as high as six figures.

 - HVAC manager, $72,515 average salary